Click on the Register Now button to find a course near you.

 The bottom line is that travellers who earn income while in Australia are expected to pay tax on their earnings.

-From that date, if you are in the following working holiday maker visa subclass you will be affected by the new rules:
+If you are in the following working holiday maker visa subclass you will be affected by the working holidaymaker tax rules:

 You should be paid superannuation (super) by any employer you work for whilst in Australia.
 You can then apply for a refund of that super once you leave Australia, which is called a Departing Australia Superannuation Payment and is taxed at 65% (from 1 July 2017).